 - Providing opportunities for women to spend time on their Country and be more involved in land management; and

 - Providing opportunities for community development projects and training.

 TNC created Nature's Leading Women, a series of events celebrating the women from northern Australia and the Pacific who work to look after the environment.
 During the workshops, the women:

 - Learned from each other, sharing experiences of being a woman leader in their country,

 - Learned important skills in conservation, leadership and business development,

 - Visited nearby conservation reserves managed by Queensland Trust for Nature.

-- Were supported by women mentors from Australian businesses.
+- Were supported by women mentors from Australian businesses; and

 - Developed a 'Big Idea' for conservation and social enterprise, to take back and implement in their local community.

 Fish River’s Big Idea: A key challenge for women ranger groups is to diversify their funding and increase their self-reliance to manage their country.
-The Fish River women planned to create employment, preserve traditional knowledge, and pass knowledge onto the next generation.
-Connecting Women to Country, the Fish River group aim to care for both Country and culture.
+The Fish River women planned to create employment, preserve traditional knowledge, and pass knowledge on to the next generation.
+Connecting Women to Country, the Fish River group aims to care for both Country and culture.

-Ngukurr’s Big Idea: Developing a Ngukurr Bush Campus, a two-way learning centre on country, which will run short courses at university level on a range of topics using both Indigenous and Western content.
-As 21 year old Melissa Wurramarrba told us, "It is empowering to be a woman ranger.
+Ngukurr’s Big Idea: Developing a Ngukurr Bush Campus, a two-way learning center on Country, which will run short courses at the university level on a range of topics using both Indigenous and Western content.
+As 21-year-old Melissa Wurramarrba told us, "It is empowering to be a woman ranger.
 We used to stay at home, but being a ranger has opened up a new world—we’re taking steps to make our communities more sustainable.”